Associate Professor, Department Chair, Undergraduate Faculty Advisor

 Professor Tangherlini’s research focuses on folklore, and aspects of informal culture in Scandinavia, with a primary focus on Denmark.
 A folklorist and ethnographer by training, he has worked extensively on understanding the circulation of informal storytelling in both agrarian and urban communities, and the manner in which stories both reflect and inform changes in social, economic and political organization.
 He has developed various computational methods for the study of topic change and geographic...

-Professor Wellendorf’s research interests focus on the interface between vernacular Old Norse literature and the Latin tradition.
-He is particularly interested in learned literature, broadly defined, mythography, historiography, skaldic poetry, and Old Norse treatises on grammar and poetics.
+Professor Wellendorf’s research focuses on the interface between vernacular Old Norse literature and the Latin tradition.
+He is particularly interested in learned literature, broadly defined, mythography, historiography, and Old Norse treatises on grammar and poetics.
+He also takes a great interest in Norse mythology and pre-Christian Scandinavian religion.

 His doctoral dissertation (Bergen, 2017) concentrated on Old Norse vision literature.
-Since then, he has published extensively on Medieval Scandinavian Literature.
-Common to these studies is that Old Norse texts are studied against the backdrop of a wider classical and medieval Latin tradition...
+Since then, he has published extensively on Medieval Scandinavian Literature, consistently situating Old Norse texts within the broader...